-Symptoms of an AS flare-up can include fatigue, back stiffness, fever, depression, and joint pain.
-To treat an AS flare-up, a person can try medication, gentle exercise, and heat or cold therapy.
-They can also use a transcutaneous electrical nerve stimulation (TENS) machine.
+Symptoms of an ankylosing spondylitis (AS) flare-up can include fatigue, back stiffness, fever, depression, and joint pain.
+To manage an AS flare-up, a person can try medication, gentle exercise, and heat or cold therapy, as well as other treatments.

 There are two main types of AS flare-ups: generalized and localized.